adivishnu-a/practiceprograms/README.md

 # practiceprograms
-Programs the I wrote in the process of learning the languages
+Programs that I wrote in the process of learning